Institute on Taxation and Economic Policy (ITEP)

 Arkansas

-- Arkansas’ legislative session does not begin until April.
-The state is not facing a revenue shortfall, and some are attributing this to the state not passing a major tax cut in 2025 for the first time in years.
-However, the state’s school voucher program (expected to result in $326 million in lost revenue this fiscal year) and plans for a new 3,000-bed prison are expected to make other budget priorities difficult – especially when compounded with the fallout from federal funding for SNAP, Medicaid, and disaster relief.
+• The state is not facing a revenue shortfall, and some are attributing this to the state not passing a major tax cut in 2025 for the first time in years.
+However, the school voucher program (expected to result in $326 million in lost revenue this fiscal year) and plans for a new 3,000-bed prison are expected to make other budget priorities difficult – especially when compounded with the fallout from federal funding for SNAP, Medicaid, and disaster relief.

 California

-- Multiple ballot initiatives are likely to be considered this year, including an effort to implement a one-time 5 percent tax on the wealth of the state’s billionaires to cover cuts to Medicare included in the new federal tax and spending law.
+• Multiple ballot initiatives are likely to be considered this year.
+Including an effort to implement a one-time 5 percent tax on the wealth of the state’s billionaires to cover cuts to Medicare included in the new federal tax and spending law.
 The measure would tax those with a net worth above $1 billion and is opposed by Gov. Gavin Newsom.
-Meanwhile, the state’s top tax rates are up for renewal under Prop 55.
-And cities across the state are weighing local revenue-raising measures.
+The state’s top tax rates are up for renewal under Prop 55.
+Cities across the state are weighing local revenue raising measures.

-- The state also passed its tax conformity package, opting to conform to the federal tax code as of 1/1/2025 and update individual provisions intentionally.
+• The state also passed their tax conformity package, opting to conform to the federal tax code as of 1/1/2025 and update individual provisions intentionally.

 Colorado

-- In his address to the state, Gov. Jared Polis asked lawmakers to come together to cut the state income tax rate.
-This annoucement comes as lawmakers continue to weigh how to address the state’s shortfall, driven by tax and spending cuts under last year’s federal law.
-Meanwhile, officials have approved a graduated-rate income tax ballot iniative and reveue raiser that is expected to appear on this November’s ballot.
+• In his address to the state, Gov. Jared Polis asked lawmakers to come together to cut the state income tax rate.
+This announcement comes as lawmakers continue to weigh how to address the state’s shortfall – over $1.5 billion for fiscal year 2026-2027 – driven in large part by tax and spending cuts under last year’s federal law.

-- In special session last year, Colorado passed a package intended to protect state revenue.
+• In a special session last year, Colorado passed a package intended to protect state revenue.
 It tightened rules for corporations in a variety of ways and critically included decoupling from the Foreign-Derived Deduction Eligible Income (FDDEI) deduction.
 Also, before the federal law passed, lawmakers decoupled from the ‘no tax on overtime’ provision.
-Lawmakers are expected to revisit other conformity provisions during the state’s 2026 legislative session.
+Lawmakers have since introduced legislation that would decouple the state from several business provisions included in the federal tax bill, like the expansion of write-offs for certain companies, the new deduction for bonus depreciation, and R&E expenditure changes, among others.
+Lawmakers intend to use the revenue saved from decoupling to help fund the state’s Family Affordability Tax Credit (FATC) for 2026.

 Connecticut

-- Lawmakers are considering tax increases on the very wealthy—who will receive a windfall from the new federal tax law—to help fund increased benefits for middle- and low-income households.
-Plans, to date, include a 1.75 percent capital gains surcharge on those whose incomes exceed $1 million ($2 million for couples) and a mansion tax of two mills on properties assessed between $3 million and $5 million.
-House Republicans, meanwhile, have proposed increasing the state property tax credit from $300 to $1,000.
-Other issues likely at play include a push for a state Child Tax Credit and focus on protecting revenue via changes to estate tax conformity.
+• Lawmakers are considering tax increases on the wealthy—who received a windfall from the new federal tax law—to help fund increased benefits for middle- and low-income households.
+Plans currently include a 1.75 percent capital gains surcharge on those whose incomes exceed $1 million ($2 million for couples) and a mansion tax of two mills on properties assessed between $3 million and $5 million.
+House Republicans, though, have proposed increasing the state property tax credit from $300 to $1,000.
+Other issues likely at play include protecting state revenue via changes to estate tax conformity.

 D.C.

-- Ahead of 2026, the D.C.
-Council voted to decouple from most costly and harmful tax provisions in the federal tax and spending law.
+• Ahead of 2026, the D.C.
+Council voted to decouple from the most costly and harmful tax provisions in the federal tax and spending law.
 The District decoupled from both business and personal income tax exemptions, including a full decoupling from the Qualified Small Business Stock (QSBS) exclusion – a clear giveaway to multimillionaire and billionaire venture capitalists.
-In an amendment, the Council voted to use the revenue saved to reinstate and expand the District’s Child Tax Credit to $1,000 per child and to speed up the increase to their Earned Income Tax Credit from 85 percent to 100 percent of the federal credit.
-Given that this was emergency legislation, lawmakers will need to come back and make it permanent.
+In an amendment, the Council voted to use the revenue saved to reinstate and expand the District’s Child Tax Credit to $1,000 per child and to speed up the increase to their Earned Income Tax Credit from 85% to 100% of the federal credit.

 Delaware

-- In special session in late-2025, the state decoupled from corporate provisions in the new federal tax law, at an estimated savings of $328 million through 2028.
+• In special session in late 2025, the state decoupled from corporate provisions in the new federal tax law, at an estimated savings of $328 million through 2028.
 Those decisions will be revisited in 2030.
-Gov. Matt Meyer said that because Delaware’s tax code mirrors federal law, the cuts included in the Trump megabill would provide “massive corporate giveaways.”
+Gov. Meyer said that because Delaware’s tax code mirrors federal law, the cuts included in the Trump megabill would provide “massive corporate giveaways.”
 State lawmakers are likely to revisit revenue raising conversations this legislative session.

 Florida